guykuo/XGIMI-Titan-Noir-Max-ESP32-C6-IR-to-BLE/README.md

 - Remove AC power from Xgimi Titan Noir Projector
 - ESP32 should be plugged into 5 volt USB-C power

 - There are two ways to start Sniffing for wake tokens.
+Easiest is to _briefly_ press BOOT button on your ESP32 board.
+The other way is to press the correct button on your IR remote that starts token sniffing.
+Which IR button depends on your IRmap.
+A light will come on to indicate sniffing mode.
 Sniffing remains active for 20 seconds.
-A light comes on to indicate sniffing mode.
-  1 Briefly press BOOT button on ESP32 board
-  2 Point IR remote and push button on remote that is that IRmap's token sniff button

-  TiVo and Hisense IRmaps<br>

-- Point infrared remote at ESP32 IR receiver and press its "4" button to start sniffing.
-      Alternatively, press the "boot" button of your ESP32 to start sniffing.
-      Sniffing remains active for 20 seconds.
-Light comes on to indicate sniffing mode.

 - Repeatedly press power button on Xgimi remote with it near your ESP32 board.
       Usually, just 4 to 6 presses are needed to sniff a valid token.
       If you have an ESP32-C3 with built-in OLED display, sniff mode and capture will be shown.